“We always want to romanticize ugly things.”

 Celia: “Then we should get going so we’ve got plenty of time.
 And I want to hear more about what you do.”
 Celia links her arm through Emily’s.
 This is going to be fun.

 GM: Emily’s two jobs are less than glamorous.
 She’s a waitress at several restaurants.
-It can be really demanding to balance on top of schoolwork.
-She says restaurants are a fast-paced, high-stress environment with really heavy partying late at night.
+She says it’s demanding to balance on top of schoolwork.
+Restaurants are a fast-paced, high-stress environment with heavy partying after hours.
 Lots of smoking (it’s insane how much cooks smoke), drug use, and cheap booze with cheap sex.
-Emily doesn’t like smokers and stays off the drugs: her family had drug problems and she doesn’t want to turn out the same way, but it makes her coworkers think she’s a prude.
+Emily doesn’t like smokers and stays off the drugs: her family had drug problems.
+She doesn’t want to turn out the same way, but it makes her coworkers think she’s a prude.
 The Tulane party is a relief.
 It’s a “normal party.”

 She wants to be a doctor and is majoring in premed, with a focus in kinesiology.
 She’d like to “help people while making good money.”